BauplanLabs/from-zero-to-hero-data-camp-edition/README.md

 uv run automated_flow.py --namespace_suffix data_camp_auto
 ```

-The script executes the entire logic for you: these are the _same_ steps as we did above, but now they are embedded inside a standard Python flow:
+The script executes the entire logic for you: these are the _same_ steps as we did above, but now they are embedded inside a Python flow:

 * import [the files to tables](https://github.com/BauplanLabs/from-zero-to-hero-data-camp-edition/blob/86892980861ba6ad0466a0ced06d0ed32f35d3a7/src/automated_flow.py#L20) and merge into `main` to get to a ready staging zone;
 * run [the transformation pipeline](https://github.com/BauplanLabs/from-zero-to-hero-data-camp-edition/blob/86892980861ba6ad0466a0ced06d0ed32f35d3a7/src/automated_flow.py#L141) to get the final tables.